Esri/arcgis-maps-sdk-java-samples/utility_network/perform-valve-isolation-trace/README.md

 ## How it works

 1. Create an `ArcGISMap` and add it to a `MapView`.
+2. Create and load a `ServiceGeodatabase` with a feature service URL and get tables with their layer IDs.
-2. Using the URL to a utility network's feature service, create `FeatureLayer`s that contain the utility network's features, and add them to the operational layers of the map.
+3. Create `FeatureLayer`s created from the service geodatabase's tables, and add them to the operational layers of the map.
-3. Create and load a `UtilityNetwork` with the same feature service URL and map.
+4. Create a `UtilityNetwork` with the same feature service URL and add it to the map's utility networks list, then load it.
-4. Get a default `UtilityTraceConfiguration` from a given tier in a domain network.
+5. Get a default `UtilityTraceConfiguration` from a given tier in a domain network.
 Set its filter with a new `UtilityTraceFilter`.
-5. Create a `UtilityElement` to represent a default starting location from the `UtilityNetwork`, using a given asset type and global ID.
+6. Create a `UtilityElement` to represent a default starting location from the `UtilityNetwork`, using a given asset type and global ID.
-6. Use `utilityNetwork.fetchFeaturesForElementsAsync()` to obtain the `Geometry` of this element, and create a `Graphic` with that geometry.
+7. Use `utilityNetwork.fetchFeaturesForElementsAsync()` to obtain the `Geometry` of this element, and create a `Graphic` with that geometry.
-7. Add a `GraphicsOverlay` with the graphic that represents the starting location.
+8. Add a `GraphicsOverlay` with the graphic that represents the starting location.
-8. Populate the combo box for choosing the filter barrier category from `UtilityNetworkDefinition.getCategories()`.
+9. Populate the combo box for choosing the filter barrier category from `UtilityNetworkDefinition.getCategories()`.
-9. When "Trace" is clicked,
+10. When "Trace" is clicked,
     * Create a new `UtilityCategoryComparison` with the selected category and `UtilityCategoryComparisonOperator.EXISTS`.
-    * Assign this condition to `utilityTraceFilter.setBarriers()` from the default configuration from step 7.
+    * Assign this condition to `utilityTraceFilter.setBarriers()` from the default configuration from step 5.
 Update this configuration's `utilityTraceConfiguration.isIncludeIsolatedFeatures()` property.
-    * Create a `UtilityTraceParameters` with `UtilityTraceType.ISOLATION` and default starting location from step 4.
+    * Create a `UtilityTraceParameters` with `UtilityTraceType.ISOLATION` and default starting location from step 6.
     * Set its utility trace configuration with this configuration and then, run a `utilityNetwork.traceAsync()`.
 10. Get the list of `UtilityElement`s from the first trace result.
 11. For every feature layer in the map, select all the features for which the layer's `FeatureTable.getTableName()` matches the `NetworkSource.getName()` of one of the utility elements.

 ## Relevant API

+* ServiceGeodatabase
 * UtilityCategory
 * UtilityCategoryComparison
 * UtilityCategoryComparisonOperator